 Golfers love few things better than a great road trip, with the opportunity to experience new courses in new locations.

-With this being the architecture issue, it only made sense to envision the ideal golf excursion for an aspiring golf course architect or aficionado of course design.
+With this being LINKS, it only made sense to envision the ideal golf excursion for an aspiring golf course architect or aficionado of course design.
 Setting aside logistical obstacles—such as costs and flight time—that usually accompany a golf getaway, the focus here is instead on the experience, that being an educational architectural immersion.

 Would such a trip involve a variety of courses with unique designs, template holes, or playing characteristics?
 How much would it draw on the game’s storied history and the way it’s evolved over the years?
 What would be the geographic makeup with golf being such a global sport?

 We asked a number of architects to weigh in and help shape our adventure, and their input was both valuable and intriguing, most notably that the architectural import of courses should extend beyond the unique feature of an individual hole (at least for the purposes of this educational endeavor).
 The end result is a collection of courses that have very different looks and feels, a mix of both private and public layouts, and a wide geographic footprint that isn’t exactly conducive to a single trip but properly reflects the game’s global reach.

 Really, how could you start anywhere other than the Home of Golf?
 Whether with hickory or steel, gutta perchas or Titleists, the game has been played by all comers at the iconic Old Course at St. Andrews Links for more than 600 years.
 Old Tom Morris probably had the most influence on the current layout of the course, which originally could be played in both directions.
 The Old Course has a special place in the hearts of not only golfers but golf architects, and it’s easy to see why.
 It’s a virtual certainty that no course has had more influence on design over the years and the strategic nature of the layout, including its variety of options and hazards in the line of play, has quite literally stood the test of time.